 Things we need

 - One unit of WifiSecureAccess Smart iDevice

 As a first step to make a smart socket out of the smart device, obtain an extension cable of the desired length and cut that into two pieces.
 That gives us a plug with lead wire, and a socket with its lead wire.

 Cable both socket and the plug as per the cabling diagram in Fig 3 through 6.

 Once the cabling is completed, connect any electrical equipment through this smart socket.
 For example, plug in a floor lamp to this socket and connect its plug to the wall socket in your house.
 Then put on the power.
-If this is brand new smart device, follow the steps given in section 2.0 Installation of the documentation.
+If this is brand new smart device, follow the steps given in section 2 (Installation) of the Automation Control documentation.
 That section explains how to set up WiFi of this device.
 It is a requirement to have WiFi available at the location where this smart socket is used.

 If the above steps are completed successfully, you should be seeing the LED of the smart device red

 You have now connected the electrical equipment to the internet.
 You can now manually operate it from remote using a smart phone.
 You can also use Google assistant or Amazon alexa to put ON or OFF the electrical equipment.
 Please keep in mind that the current rating of the smart device is 10A.
 So, try not to connect any equipment which takes higher current than 10A when using the smart device.